Microsoft Defender vs Third-Party Antivirus: Which is Better?

 Optimizing your PC’s performance is crucial regardless of which antivirus you choose.
 Fortect is an all-in-one PC repair tool that includes real-time malware protection.
 It scans for threats, removes malware, updates outdated drivers, and fixes corrupted files, ensuring your Windows PC stays secure and efficient.

-Fortect comes with free anti-virus plus the following powerful features:
+Fortect comes with free anti-virus protection plus the following powerful features:

-Secure Browsing – Prevents access to harmful websites and blocks malicious content, keeping your browsing experience safe.
+Secure Browsing – This prevents access to harmful websites and blocks malicious content, keeping your browsing experience safe.

 Real-Time Threat Prevention – Actively scans new downloads, installations, and files to detect and block threats instantly.